young-rex/social-via-email/README.md

 | Manage labels | To create and use the three labels (`social-via-email-data`, `-inbox`, `-ai`) that organize the app's emails |
 | Move emails | To move processed incoming emails to trash after scanning |

-**This is safe.** As described in [Tech Stack and Security](#7-tech-stack-and-security), the app has no server — the OAuth token is short-lived (1 hour), stored only in browser memory, and cleared when you close the tab, refresh, or sign out.
+**This is safe.** The app has no server — the OAuth token is short-lived (1 hour), stored only in browser memory, and cleared when you close the tab, refresh, or sign out.

 Once you grant permissions, the popup closes and you are signed in.
-If this is your first time with OAuth 2.0, see [Section 6](#6-oauth-20-granting-and-revoking-access) for a step-by-step screenshot walkthrough.
+If this is your first time with OAuth 2.0, see [Section 5](#5-oauth-20-granting-and-revoking-access) for a step-by-step screenshot walkthrough.

-### 4.2.
+### 3.2.
 First-Time Initialization

 After sign-in, the app lands on the **Logs** tab and automatically runs initialization: